MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_set_timing_path_info.md

 #### SyncLockGroup

 Sync lock group input.
 Available starting in WDDM 2.4.
+Indicates which group of synchronized displays each path belongs to.
+Since WDDM 2.4 - WDDM 2.6 only support a single sync group per adapter and always enables synchronization when possible, this value is set to 1 when sync-able displays are enabled, and 0 when the display is not required to be synchronized and should always be paired with *SyncLockStyle* of value DXGK_SYNC_LOCK_STYLE_NONE.

 #### SyncLockStyle

 Sync lock style input.
 Available starting in WDDM 2.4.
+Indicates what style of synchronization the OS is requesting.
+For a WDDM 2.4 - WDDM 2.6 driver, this value is set to [DXGK_SYNC_LOCK_STYLE_IDENTICAL](ne-d3dkmddi-_dxgk_sync_lock_style.md) if sync-able displays are enabled and DXGK_SYNC_LOCK_STYLE_NONE otherwise.

 #### Reserved